OpenCHAMI/.github/profile/README.md

 ## Consortium

-OpenCHAMI was created in 2023 as a collaborative consortium to deliver on a shared mission.
+OpenCHAMI is a Linux Foundation Project.
+It was created in 2023 as a collaborative consortium to deliver on a shared mission.

 ### Mission